WIITD/yata/README.md

 # yata
-yata or "yet another todo app" is as a name suggest todo app.
+yata or yet another todo app is, as a name suggest, an application for writing todo lists
-It's made using love2d.

 # features
 #### saving/loading files